Estate Administration · Probate Process

 Can beneficiaries speed up probate in Pennsylvania?

-Beneficiaries cannot direct the executor’s decisions, but they can encourage cooperation, provide information about assets the executor may not know about, and promptly sign releases when asked.
-If the executor is causing unnecessary delay, beneficiaries can petition the Orphans’ Court to compel action or seek the executor’s removal.
+Beneficiaries cannot eliminate the statutory one-year creditor period or the nine-month inheritance tax deadline, but they can encourage cooperation, provide information about assets the executor may not know about, and promptly sign releases when asked.
+If the executor is causing unnecessary delay beyond the statutory periods, beneficiaries can petition the Orphans’ Court to compel action or seek the executor’s removal.

 Does all property go through probate in Pennsylvania?